jonwhittlestone/notes/_posts/2021-06-09-book-notes-the-book-you-wish-your-parents-had-read-and-your-children-will-be-glad-you-did-phillipa-perry.md

 ---
 # The Book You Wish Your Parents Had Read (and your chldren will be glad you did) by Phillpa Perry

 I read this April 2021 and thorughly enjoyed it.
+I write up these notes on a morning J has been up through the night with a continuous cough*.
+I've been up since 4am.
+I hope this makes sense.

 I decided to pick it up because I aim to have more tuned in emotional intelligence/empathy.
 I'd like to be able to deal with anger better and learn to regulate my emotions.